ChameleonCoder1/Getting-Dressed-Permutations-in-Python/README.md

 Solution:
 The python scripts in this repo were made as a solution to the challenge above.
-To run, first download the respository and run the following command in the terminal to create a csv (space_separated_permutations.csv) of permutations:
+To run, first download the repository and run the following command in the terminal to create a csv (space_separated_permutations.csv) of permutations:

 python create_inputs.py